mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 Control Flow
 """"""""""""

-When a new block is published on Tezos, the inbox exposed to the smart rollup is populated with all the inputs published on Tezos in this block.
-It is important to keep in mind that all the smart rollups which are originated on Tezos share the same inbox.
+When a new block is published on Mavryk, the inbox exposed to the smart rollup is populated with all the inputs published on Mavryk in this block.
+It is important to keep in mind that all the smart rollups which are originated on Mavryk share the same inbox.
 As a consequence, a WASM kernel has to filter the inputs that are relevant for its purpose from the ones it does not need to process.

-Once the inbox has been populated with the inputs of the Tezos block, the ``kernel_run`` function is called, from a clean “transient” state.
+Once the inbox has been populated with the inputs of the Mavryk block, the ``kernel_run`` function is called, from a clean “transient” state.
 More precisely, the WASM kernel is re-initialized, then ``kernel_run`` is called.